 Traditionally called “the gladdening herb,” lemon balm has been used in western Europe in herbalism for hundreds of years — to brighten the spirit.
 It increases a sense of calm and decreases anxiety.
 While this scientific evidence isn’t as remarkable as with some of the other botanicals in this article, it’s still a really nice herb to include with chamomile and lavender tea.

 One caveat is that some studies show lemon balm may reduce processing speed and alertness due to very mild sedation, so, for that reason it might be something you want to use in the evenings or on days off rather than say, before an exam or major presentation!
 The full dose is 300 milligrams up to four times a day.
 Maybe leave that for weekends.
 The tea above – under lavender – is a lovely evening wind-down beverage to soothe the nerves.

-If your special brand of anxiety happens to be the kind that rears its head just before your period, as part of PMS or as a stand alone symptom, Vitex (also called Chasteberry or Chaste tree) might be just the ticket to help you breeze through your cycles anxiety free.
+If your special brand of anxiety happens to be the kind that rears its head just before your period, as part of PMS or as a stand alone symptom, Vitex (also called Chasteberry or Chaste tree) might be just the ticket to help you breeze through your cycles anxiety-free.
 Vitex has been shown in studies to attenuate symptoms of depression and anxiety that occur during PMS and to reduce PMS symptoms in general.
-Another herb I love to combine with Vitex for anxiety and PMS is motherwort.
+Another herb for anxiety I love to combine with Vitex, which also helps with PMS, is motherwort.
 The dose of Vitex in capsules is 180 mg twice daily, or in tincture, 3-5 mL daily.